How we teach Phonics at Mitchell Brook...

 We recognise that a systematic approach to teaching sounds plays an important part in developing fluent readers.

 Throughout the Early Years and Key Stage 1, children are taught phonics on a daily basis.
-We use the Monster Phonics Programme which is based upon the ‘Letters and Sounds’ approach and this provides a detailed and systematic programme for teaching phonic skills starting with initial sounds, blending and segmenting.
-It also introduces children to ‘tricky’ words or words that cannot be decoded by breaking it down.
-The children are taught that these tricky words sometimes have to be learned by sight.
-Each of the vowel sounds has a character that helps children.
+We use the Read, Write, Inc. Phonics programme which provides a detailed and systematic programme for teaching phonic skills starting with initial sounds, blending and segmenting.
+It also introduces children to ‘red’ words or words that cannot be decoded by breaking it down.
+The children are taught that these words sometimes have to be learned by sight.

 At Mitchell Brook, we understand that developing phonetic knowledge is only one skill to becoming a confident and competent reader.
 Starting in Nursery, children are encouraged to demonstrate an understanding when talking with others about what they have either listened to or read.
 Teachers consistently model a range of reading strategies which support children to read with fluency and a depth of understanding.